tsetsova/book-summaries/monitoring_with_graphite.md

 * Time-series database: a software system that’s optimized for the storage and retrieval of time-series data
 * Telemetry: the collection of measurements, typically of remote instruments, for the purposes of monitoring
 * Seasonality/ Periodicity: describe the characteristics of regular or predictable patterns that recur around the same time every hour/day/month/year
 * Resolution: the precision and interval for which the metric’s values are captured.
-For example, Carbon reports its own internal statistics at a resolution of one minute for up to one year aka enough datapointsat a 60-second interval to describe one year’s worth of data (not counting leap years). **We can always request lower precision values using summarize(), but we can never ask for higher precision values than our database was configured to support at that resolution.**
+For example, Carbon reports its own internal statistics at a resolution of one minute for up to one year aka enough datapointsat a 60-second interval to describe one year’s worth of data (not counting leap years). **It's possible to request lower precision values using summarize(), but not higher precision values**